internetarchive/wayback-machine-webextension/contribution-guide.md

 - Now you have a `node_modules` directory populated with packages

 ## How to install developer version of the extension?
-Once you have cloned the repository to your local machine(this would work with both the original and the forked repositories, but if you wish to make changes, you need to clone the forked version), you can follow these steps, to run install the extension on your browser
+Once you have cloned the repository to your local machine(this would work with both the original and the forked repositories, but if you wish to make changes, you need to clone the forked version), you can follow the guide at [readme.md](https://github.com/internetarchive/wayback-machine-chrome/blob/master/README.md )
-### Chrome
--   Navigate to  `chrome://extensions`  in your browser.
-You can also access this page by clicking on the Chrome menu on the top right side of the Omnibox, hovering over  **More Tools**  and selecting  **Extensions**.
--   Turn on the switch next to  **Developer mode**.
--   Click the  **Load unpacked**  button and select the  `wayback-machine-chrome`  directory that contains this code.

-See  [What are extensions?](https://developer.chrome.com/extensions)  for more information on Chrome extensions.

-### Firefox

--   Open Firefox and navigate to  `about:debugging`  in the browser.
--   Click  **This Firefox**.
--   Click  **Load Temporary Add-on...**
--   Open the  `wayback-machine-chrome`  directory and select any file.

-See  [Temporary installation in Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/)  for more information on Firefox extensions.
 ## How to contribute code and docs?
 ### Find / Create an Issue to work on